seancorfield/next-jdbc/doc/getting-started.md

 ```

 > Note: to avoid confusion and/or incorrect usage, you cannot pass options to `on-connection` because they would be ignored in some cases (existing `Connection` or a wrapped `Connection`).

+As of 1.3.next, if you want the options from a wrapped connectable to flow
+through to the new connectable inside `on-connection`, you can use the
+`on-connection+options` variant of the macro.
+This will automatically rewrap
+the connectable produced with the options from the initial connectable.
+Be aware that means you cannot
+use plain Java interop inside the body of the macro because the connectable
+is no longer a plain Java `java.sql.Connection` object.

 ## Logging